-- A Virtual Private Network (VPN) providing your employees secure access to files, so they can share and collaborate on your private data and intellectual property safely.
+- A Virtual Private Network (VPN) providing your employees with secure access to files, so they can share and collaborate on your private data and intellectual property safely.

 Employees need to adapt their working methods to operate effectively when remote.
 Managers need to set expectations early, providing structure and etiquette for people to follow to make the transition to remote collaboration as smooth as possible.
-For some remote workers, self management is the hardest part of the job.
-Time management, prioritisation and focus play different roles in different environments, and public or home spaces can be more distracting than an office environment.
+For some remote workers, self-management is the hardest part of the job.
+Time management, prioritisation, and focus play different roles in different environments, and public or home spaces can be more distracting than an office environment.